adityaramesh/neo/README.md

     1. To allow the programmer to compose flow graphs to describe the interaction between producer-consumer agents.
     2. To coordinate the communication of data between agents in the flow graph.
-    3. To schedule the execution of the agents to make good use of available system resources.
+    3. To schedule the execution of the agents to maximize usage of available system resources.

 # Future Ideas